apivideo/api.video-csharp-client/docs/VideosApi.md

 <a name="patchvideo"></a>
 # **update**
-> Video update (string videoId, VideoUpdatePayload videoUpdatePayload = null)
+> Video update (string videoId, VideoUpdatePayload videoUpdatePayload)

 Update a video